top of page

 School Facilities and Capital Equipment

-The Board of Trustees will ensure that facility needs, and the purchase and replacement of major capital equipment supports and enhances the educational program.
-Should any new facility additions/enhancements be needed, this committee will oversee a recommendation to the Board of Trustees for facilities enhancement, including a financially viable plan.
+The Board of Trustees will ensure that facility needs and the purchase and replacement of major capital equipment support and enhance the educational program.
+The Board approves major capital projects and ensures alignment with strategic and financial priorities.

 Contracts and Services